andrewh1978/px-deploy/README.md

 It may take 10-20 minutes to complete.

-Update your `.bash_profile`/`.zshrc` as directed.
+Update your `.bash_profile` or `.zshrc` as directed.
 Source them or login again.
 Validate it is complete with `px-deploy -h`.

 Review the various cloud settings in `~/.px-deploy/defaults.yml`.

 5. Deploy something: